artecs-group/FAR_MIG_scheduler/README.md

      3. **Task Script**: The name of the script that executes the GPU kernels, defining the task.

 #### Example Usage
-To execute a set of GPU tasks from the Rodinia suite (included in this repository), you can use the following command (its important to run it with ``sudo`` administrative permissions to use MIG):
+To schedule a set of GPU tasks from the Rodinia suite (included in this repository), you can use the following command (its important to run it with ``sudo`` administrative permissions to use MIG):

 ```bash
 sudo ./mig_scheduler.exe 0 ../data/input_test/kernels_rodinia.txt